 Types of Antique Balance Scales

-There were several designs of scales that were used for the purpose of measuring.
-Equal arm balance scales were commonly used for a variety of different reasons.
-This type of scale was often modified depending on what it was used for.
+Balance scales - also known as mass scales and balance weights - were historically used as a way to make precise measurements of goods like herbs, pharmaceuticals, and food.
+There were several designs of scales that were used for the purpose of measuring and equal arm balance scales were commonly used for a variety of different purposes.
+Despite the main function remaining the same, the type of scale was often modified depending on what it was used for.

-Since the time of the Roman Empire, weighing coins of gold and silver was done using some type of mechanical scale.
-There were many types of scales that were used to measure the weight of coins including equal arm balance scales, steelyard scales (a type of unequal arm balance lever scale), pocket scales and rocker balance scales.
+Since the time of the Roman Empire, weighing coins of gold and silver was completed using some type of mechanical scale.
+There were many types of scales that were used to measure the weight of coins, including equal arm balance scales, steelyard scales (a type of unequal arm balance lever scale), pocket scales, and rocker balance scales.

-Antique postal scales are favored by collectors.
-Many types of scales were used as postal scales including spring scales, pendulum scales and equal arm balance scales with pans that hung below the arms and pans that were placed above the arms.
+Antique postal scales are an uncommon, though a huge collector's favorite, type of historic scale.
+Many types of scales were used as postal scales, including spring scales, pendulum scales and equal arm balance scales with pans that hung below the arms and pans that were placed above the arms.
 The scales were used to measure the weight of letters and other small packages to determine the amount of postage needed.

 How Equal Arm Balance Scales Work

-Equal arm balance scales have been used for thousands of years.
+Equal arm balance scales have been used for thousands of years, as they're the simplest type of scale available.
 The simple design begins with a beam that is balanced at its exact center on a hinged set at right angles to the beam.
 This point is called the fulcrum.
 Equal weighing pans are suspended on each end of the beam.
-The pans are also an equal distance from the fulcrum, which is where the beam's center of gravity is located.
+The pans are also an equal distance from the fulcrum, which is where the beam's center of gravity's located.

 Collecting Antique Scales

-If you are interested in collecting antique balance scales or any other type of antique scale, you should start by visiting the International Society of Antique Scale Collectors.
+If you're interested in collecting antique balance scales or any other type of antique scale, you should start by visiting the International Society of Antique Scale Collectors.
 Here, you can learn about the evolution and history of antique scales, and you can also network with other collectors.
 You can also join this group, which has an annual convention and regional meetings.
-You will also be notified of upcoming scale auctions and private sales.
+You'll also be notified of upcoming scale auctions and private sales.